 My interdisciplinary research explores the relationship between media and politics in the nineteenth and twentieth centuries.
-I am particularly interested in the formation and evolution of national questions and how those are articulated and covered by the news media.
-My thesis, ‘Miserable conflict and confusion’: Definitions and Understanding of the Irish Question in British Newspapers, 1917-21, examines British press coverage of Ireland from the aftermath of the Easter Rising to the signing of the Anglo-Irish Treaty.
+I am particularly interested in the coverage of national questions.
+Broader themes of interest include colonialism, language, and democracy.
+My thesis and upcoming monograph, ‘Miserable conflict and confusion’: The Irish Question in British Newspapers, 1916-22, examines British newspaper coverage of Ireland from the aftermath of the Easter Rising to the ratification of the Anglo-Irish Treaty.

 My next project works on drawing connections with the Irish question and the American press.
 I am also undertaking an article on my grandmother’s journey from Ireland to America, utilizing correspondences and ephemera to consider her emigration journey and news from ‘home’.